Do I Have A Whistleblower Case?

 The wrongdoer generally has to have some knowledge that they are committing fraud in order to support a whistleblower action.
 This includes a reckless disregard of the truth or deliberate ignorance of false information.
 If a contractor made a billing mistake and overcharged for services to the government, that mistake may not be considered knowledge.
 If, however, someone received a payment for an invoice from the government that was much higher than what was billed, ignoring the error may constitute knowledge of fraud.

 You must have an attorney to bring a False Claims Act case against the government.

 You should NOT do anything illegal to try to gather evidence or information.
-Do not put yourself, your job, or your liberty at risk by possibly committing a crime or violating federal or state laws.
+Do not put yourself, your job or your liberty at risk by possibly committing a crime or violating federal or state laws.
 If you suspect fraud, the simplest way to find out if you have a case is to talk to an experienced whistleblower lawyer.
-She or he can tell you if you may have a claim and advise you on what step you should take to protect yourself.
+They can tell you if you may have a claim and advise you on what step you should take to protect yourself.

 State False Claims Acts